astronomer/docs/learn/dynamically-generating-dags.md

 ---
-title: "Dynamically generate DAGs in Airflow"
+title: "Dynamically generate DAGs in Apache Airflow®"
 sidebar_label: "Dynamically generate DAGs"
 id: dynamically-generating-dags
-description: "Get to know the best ways to dynamically generate DAGs in Apache Airflow.
+description: "Get to know the best ways to dynamically generate DAGs in Apache Airflow®.
 Use examples to generate DAGs using single- and multiple-file methods."
 ---

 import Tabs from '@theme/Tabs';